 - Public service workers

 According to OSHA, the best way to prevent workplace violence is to enact a zero-tolerance policy toward such violence.
 In addition, individuals and businesses should identify risk factors and minimize or prevent these whenever possible.

 A cyber security threat can occur on several different levels.
-A data breach typically involves the theft or compromise of personal information.
-Hacking into a corporate, government, or financial network generates a globalized intrusion.
-Cyber thieves are also responsible for elaborate financial schemes, such as with the use of ransomware, which adversely affect businesses of all sizes.
+A data breach typically involves the theft or compromise of personal or confidential information.
+Hacking into a corporate, government or financial network generates a globalized intrusion.
+Cyber thieves are also responsible for elaborate financial schemes such as ransomware, which adversely affect businesses of all sizes.
 The annual report from the FBI’s Internet Crime Complaint Center (IC3) indicates losses exceeding $4.2 billion in 2020.
 In addition, scams exploiting the pandemic emerged last year, when the IC3 received more than 28,500 complaints of fraud related to COVID-19.

-In order for first responders to provide the best response to a cybersecurity breach is through proper training.
+Proper training and planning are vital for an effective response to a cybersecurity breach.
 This includes understanding how to collect digital evidence and how to establish post-incident procedures.
-Organizations also need to understand the workings of cyber concepts, such as social networks, encryption, and digital devices.
+Organizations also need to understand the workings of cyber concepts, such as social networks, encryption and digital devices.